 - Versatile Side Dish: Complements a variety of main dishes and works for any season.
 We highly recommend our Cheesy Roasted Asparagus with Gruyere and Garlic and Roasted Brussel Sprouts with Bacon and Balsamic, too!

-- Carrots: Choose young, slender carrots for tenderness; they cook evenly and absorb the buttery sauce well.
+- Carrots: We choose firm carrots that cook evenly and absorb the buttery sauce well.

 - Green Beans: Look for fresh, bright green beans; they retain their crispness and color in the sauce.